Top and Beauty synergies in SMEFT-fits at present and future colliders: Effective theory setup

 Note that there is sensitivity, although only at the one-loop level, to the semileptonic operators with up-type singlet quarks, $O_{eu}$ and $O_{lu}$.
-The numerical values of the matching conditions at $\mu_W=m_W$ are provided in App.~\ref{app:numerics}.
+The numerical values of the matching conditions at $\mu_W=m_W$ are computed with \texttt{wilson} following Ref.~\cite{Dekens:2019ept} and are provided in App.~\ref{app:numerics}.
+In the actual analysis, RGE effects in SMEFT and WET are taken into account as well.